 What makes a brand ethical?

 An ethical brand goes beyond the materials used and dives deeper into the company’s ethos.
-When an organization truly cares about its employees, manufacturers, farmers, and consumers, a company can be ethical.
+When an organization truly cares about its employees, manufacturers, farmers, and consumers, a company can be considered ethical.

 Typically, organic materials and ethically sourced brands go hand in hand, but not always.
 As with anything, you can have a company that treats their employees like gold, but if they use polyester (one of the least organic materials on earth), that may not necessarily make them a company you want to support.
 Similarly, some companies utilize wool and other animal materials, but if that does not align with your personal beliefs, you may not consider them an ethical company.